How to get free Amazon returns

 The common theme with the other two options is that you’d rather not keep the purchase, either because you want to pick it up for less elsewhere or you simply changed your mind.
 In each of these instances, Amazon is saying yes you can get your money back, but we’re going to charge you for having to bring the items back to the warehouse.

-However, it is possible to avoid these charges by choosing one of the other options instead.
+It is possible however, to avoid these charges by choosing one of the other options instead.

 When Amazon won’t charge you to return an item